jdb/jdb.github.com/imap_idle/notif.rst

 ================================

 Let's create a simple client and a simple server able to receive notification.
-It will be super simple client supporting s custom dumb protocol no HTTP nor IMAP.
+It will be super simple client supporting a custom line based protocol.
 The goal is just to play with a *server to client notification mechanism* with Twisted:

 #. the traditional situation for a client and server application is for
    the server to initiate requests and the server to generate